Get started with insider risk management

 Select Next to continue.

-If you're unable to select a listed indicator, it's because they aren't enabled for your organization.
-To make them available to select and assign to the policy, enable the indicators in Insider risk management > Settings > Policy indicators.
+If you're unable to select a listed indicator or sequence, it's because they aren't currently enabled for your organization.
+To make them available to select and assign to the policy, select the Turn on indicators prompt.

 If you've selected other policy templates, custom triggering events aren't supported.
 The built-in policy triggering events apply and you'll continue to Step 23 without defining policy attributes.